yichuan-w/yichuan-w.github.io/docs/index.md

 - [07/2024] SIGCOMM'25 Artifact Evaluation Committee
 - [04/2024] OSDI’24  Artifact Evaluation Committee
 - [04/2024] USENIX ATC’24  Artifact Evaluation Committee

+## Misc/Hobbies

+I like playing basketball!
+(But unfortunately, it seems that there aren't any good basketball courts near Berkeley.)
+So now, I might (or rather, I can only) play more badminton(I still enjoy).
+Besides that, I've been an NBA fan for 15 years, and I like Chris Paul!
+In recent years, I've also become very interested in the Premier League(I love Manchester City, come on Blue Moon!).
+If you share the same interests, we should chat/hang out!

 ## Selected Projects
 **[:fontawesome-brands-github: RayTracer](https://github.com/yichuan520030910320/raytracer)[![](https://img.shields.io/github/stars/yichuan520030910320/raytracer.svg?style=social)](https://github.com/yichuan520030910320/raytracer/stargazers)**